spacekitcat/nice-n-szalay-http-client-unit-testing/README.md

 ```

 I define an implementation, `MagicResultHttpClient`, for the abstraction client interface.
-Notice how it takes an instance of `HttpClient` in the first argument of the constuctor, this is a vital detail of this experiment because it provides a clear way to inject a mock instance.
+Notice how it takes an instance of `HttpClient` in the first argument of the constructor, this is a vital detail of this experiment because it provides a clear way to inject a mock instance.

 ```C#
 using Newtonsoft.Json;